LovisaRenman/Bookstore/README.md

-The database is in the branch
+The database needs to be unzipped